 Transposable element composition

 A large portion of the RKC transcriptome mapped to transposable elements (20,860 TEs), comprising 28% of the 74,778 analyzed genes, and 64% of the 32,435 annotated genes.
 These TEs mapped to 67 distinct Uniprot Species IDs, all of which were retroelements (Supplemental Table 6).
 Transposable element activity was high in all treatments, but activity increased with OA severity.
 Of the annotated genes that were upregulated in severe OA compared to ambient and moderate OA treatments, 65% and 86% mapped to TE’s, respectively, while 51% of genes upregulated in moderate OA compared to ambient were TE’s (Table 5, Figure 7).
 In contrast, 31% and 28% of genes that were more abundant in ambient treatment compared to moderate and severe OA mapped to TEs (Table 5, Figure 7).
 A large percentage of upregulated low-CV genes were also transposable elements, comprising 50% and 60% of those genes in moderate and severe OA-treated crab, respectively.
 In contrast, 16% of the low-CV upregulated genes in ambient-pH-reared crab were transposable elements (Table 5).
-The TE composition of co-expressed gene modules was similar- on average the percent of genes that increased and decreased with pCO2 was 73% and 51%, respectively (Figure 7).
+The TE composition of co-expressed gene modules was similar – on average the percent of genes that increased and decreased with pCO2 was 73% and 51%, respectively (Figure 7).

 Figure 4: Enriched Gene Ontology biological processes in genes that are differentially expressed between the three treatment contrasts, indicating which processes were upregulated in ambient (blue), moderate OA (orange), and severe OA (red) in each contrast.
 Columns indicate pairwise contrasts, and rows indicate GO terms.
 For processes upregulated in ambient treatment (blue) only the top 20 processes by p-value were included in this figure.
 Point size indicates the -Log10 transformed p-value (all p-values < 0.05), such that larger points are more significantly enriched.